This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 The US Centers for Disease Control and Prevention on Wednesday confirmed that 195 passengers who have been evacuated from Wuhan arrived at March Air Reserve Base in Riverside County, California, Wednesday.
 None of the passengers show signs of sickness, CDC officials said during a news conference Wednesday afternoon, but they will remain under a voluntary quarantine at the air base.

-Vietnam’s Ministry of Health announced Friday that the number of confirmed Wuhan coronavirus infections had increased to five in total in the country, according to an online government statement.
+Vietnam announced one more cases Sunday, bringing to the total to seven.

+On Saturday, the country announced its sixth case, a 25-year-old hotel receptionist in the Khanh Hoa province.
+The government did not give any more details.

-The statement said the Ministry of Health has reported that the infected patients include two Chinese nationals and three Vietnamese citizens who had traveled to Wuhan.
+Previously, the Ministry of Health announced that the infected patients include two Chinese nationals and three Vietnamese citizens who had traveled to Wuhan.